ArinaAnderson/frontend-project-12/README.md

 # Chat

 [Chat](https://frontend-project-12-xra6.onrender.com/) is a chat application that allows users to create accounts and exchange messages with friends in real time.
 It is a fully functional project which is built with React.js and Redux Toolkit, utilizing Redux Toolkit Query and Axios for efficient networking and state management.
-The application is deployed on Render
+The application is deployed on Render.

 The application implements authentication using JWT (JSON Web Tokens), ensuring secure access and user data protection.

 ## Setup